-- Another way of buying NFT’s, particularly for investment purposes, is through NFTX.
-They own NFT’s from various popular collections like CryptoPunks, and they allow you buy just a piece of one (i.e., fractional ownership) through their Vaults, which can be helpful for a type of NFT that would normally cost thousands of dollars.
+- Another way of buying NFT’s, particularly for investment purposes, is through NFTX and Fractional.
+They own NFT’s from various popular collections like CryptoPunks, and they allow you to buy just a piece of one (i.e., fractional ownership) through their Vaults, which can be helpful for a type of NFT that would normally cost thousands or millions of dollars.

 - You can also look at NFT’s in the gaming space—for example: Axie Infinity, Sandbox, Decentraland, and Enjin.

 - Finally, follow DCInvestor on Twitter—he’s an excellent source of information on crypto in general, but NFT’s in particular.
 (Here’s a great Twitter thread of his to start with.)

 Again, please be careful with all this.
 I do believe that the tech behind NFT’s is going to be important, and there are a lot of interesting experiments going on here.
 Some NFT’s, particularly the very first ones to ever do a certain type of thing (e.g., CryptoPunks and Autoglyphs) will very likely keep their value or appreciate over time.
 However, the majority of NFT’s being created today probably won’t.

 There’s definitely a bubble happening around this as so many artists are trying to get in on the action here, so please don’t put too much money into NFT’s as an investment.
 Please do consider supporting artists by buying NFT’s if you personally like them, but be very careful about doing it solely as a way of making money.